GAM-10X

+Design

 The GAM-100 is a small, short-range missile with a range of 200-2500 m, a weight of 13 kg, and a length of 1200 mm.
 The missile is designed for shoulder-fired infantry operation, and has a soft-launch mechanism, an infrared (IR) homing seeker, a muzzle velocity of 170 m/s, a top-attack trajectory, and a penetration value of 800 mm.
 The whole system weighs less than 20 kg and is considered a lighter and cheaper alternative to the HJ-12 missile in the PLA inventory.

+Variants

+The GAM-100 is used for defeating armored vehicles.
+This variant is used by infantry for short-range missions.

+The GAM-101 is the air-to-ground variant of the GAM-100.

 The GAM-102 is a larger version of the GAM-100 for mounting on vehicle platforms.
 The GAM-102 has an increased penetration value of 1000 mm, a range of 4000 m, and can be launched via vehicles or a tube-based launch system supported by a tripod.

 The GAM-102LR is a variant of GAM-102 with enhanced range.
 In 2018, an anti-tank system with GAM-102 missiles, optical sensors, and Dongfeng Mengshi chassis was displayed at the Zhuhai Airshow 2018.

-The GAM-101 is the air-to-ground variant of the GAM-100.
+Operational history

+During 2025 Cambodian-Thai conflict, Thai Forces captured multiple GAM-102s (2016 version), not GAM-102 LR (5th generation) during fighting near Hill 677, (Note: Some Thai media sources report the place as Hill 500.) according to recent reports from the area.
+It remains unknown if any GAM-102s were actually used in combat during the fighting.